oElberte/expenses/README.md

 ## Getting Started

-The Expenses app is used to store personal expenses of the most varied, all you need to do is enter the app, type the expense title, the amount and the date, that's it!
+The Expenses app is used to store personal expenses of the most varied, all you need to do is enter the app, type the expense title, the amount and pick the date, that's it!

 ## Supported devices: